mwlng/awsdig/README.md

                 ├── emr.plugin
                 └── iam.plugin
     All plugins should have 'plugin' file extension, and should be put inside cloud provider folder(ie: aws) which is under plugings directory.
-4. Run "./awsdig help" to print usage and help messages

 ## Usage